tuadiel6/Reflective-EMF-REST-API/README.md

 # REFLECTIVE EMF-REST-API
-Dynamic EMF-REST API approach to expose the EMF model repository as REST endpoints for remote access.
+Dynamic EMF-REST API approach to expose the EMF model as REST endpoints for remote access.

 # SCENARIO-BASED TESTING TO EVALUATE THE APPROACH
 Inspired by scenario-based testing we defined a set of scenarios to evaluate our approach in terms of effectiveness.